-Ready to order a cover for your new book?
+Are you getting ready to order a cover for your new book?
 Not sure what to prepare for it?
 The following book cover design checklist will provide a summary of things to consider before ordering a design (and may help to pick the right book cover designer)..
 This should make it easier to get a great book cover design!
-You can even download it by clicking here.
+You can even download it by clicking here and the video version of this is available at the bottom of the post.

 1. Title, subtitle (if necessary) and author name

 These don’t have to be the final versions as they can be changed later.